 Turning to classes, we first look at rural areas.
-Figures 7A (i) and 7A (ii) present the relative pro-poor curves for laborers and marginal farmers, respectively.
+Figures 8 (a) and 8 (b) present the relative pro-poor curves for laborers and marginal farmers, respectively.
 We again use the median (for the entire population) standard.
 We can observe that there is no evidence for pro-poor growth for any of these classes.
 Although we have not presented the figure, we do not find evidence for pro-poor growth in the case of small farmers and non-agricultural self-employed too.
-Moving to urban areas, figures 7 B (i) and 7 B (ii) presents the relative pro-poor curves for the self-employed and casual workers, respectively.
+Moving to urban areas, figures 9 (a) and 9 (b) present the relative pro-poor curves for the self-employed and casual workers, respectively.
 We can observe that there is no evidence for pro-poor growth.